someparty/someparty/source/articles/2021-04-11-great-success.html.markdown

 ###[PACKS](https://packstheband.bandcamp.com): "New TV"
 ==Watch on [YouTube](https://youtu.be/6yZZidcXXaQ) - Preview and purchase at [Bandcamp](https://packstheband.bandcamp.com/track/new-tv)==

-There's another new single online from the buzzing Toronto low-fi rockers [PACKS](https://packstheband.bandcamp.com).
+There's another new single online from the buzzing Toronto lo-fi rockers [PACKS](https://packstheband.bandcamp.com).
 "New TV" is our second taste of their forthcoming LP *Take The Cake*, again showcasing the sly wonder of Madeline Link's deceptively languid vocals.
 The artist commented on the track in a press release:

 >"I got the chance to witness a craigslist transaction of two bros selling a hideous pink couch to an eager young man with a U-HAUL.
 As they lovingly demonstrated the LA-Z-BOY function, everyone seemed pretty impressed.
 New TV boxes and old couches litter curbs every garbage day.
 This song goes out to other people's garbage."